-Low to high transition on a single GPIO pin determines the exact NCO channel selected.
+Low to high transition on the GPIOx pin determines the exact NCO channel selected.
 The internal channel selection counter is reset by either SYSREF± or the DDC soft reset.

 The following procedure must be followed to use GPIO edge control for NCO channel selection: